Strongly coupled $\mathcal{N}=4$ super Yang-Mills plasma on the Coulomb branch I: Thermodynamics: Glueballs in cSYM

-In \cite{Brandhuber:1999jr}, it was shown that a scalar bulk fluctuation in a 10-dimensional metric (\ref{10metric}), after analytically continuing $t\rightarrow -it$, indeed has mass gap proportional to $\Lambda$ and a quantized mass spectrum $M_{n}^2=4\pi^2\Lambda^2 n(n+1)$, see Eq.54 in \cite{Brandhuber:1999jr}.
+$f$ and $H$ are the same as in (\ref{metric}), after analytically continuing $t\rightarrow -it$, indeed has mass gap proportional to $\Lambda$ and a quantized mass spectrum $M_{n}^2=4\pi^2\Lambda^2 n(n+1)$, see Eq.54 in \cite{Brandhuber:1999jr}.
 Since, a scalar bulk fluctuation in (\ref{10metric}) has the same 5-dimensional bulk equation of motion as in \cite{Brandhuber:1999jr} which is the Jacobi equation, we can use this result to calculate the mass spectrum of glueballs in $\mathcal{N}=4$ cSYM.

 The transverse gravitational tensor fluctuation $h^{x}_{y}(t,z,r)$ in the 10-dimensional metric (\ref{10metric}), which is a source to dimension 4 stress-energy tensor operator $T^{y}_{x}$, also has the same 5-dimensional bulk equation of motion as the scalar field which is the Jacobi equation.
 Therefore, we can infer that the operator $T^{y}_{x}$ which corresponds to spin-2 glueballs of $J^{PC}=2^{++}$ \cite{Constable:1999gb} has mass spectrum given by $M_{n}^2=4\pi^2\Lambda^2 n(n+1)$ for $n=1,2,...$.